 The most common question we get asked as a travel couple is ‘what’s your favorite place you’ve traveled to’?
 Many are surprised when they learn that it’s India.
 They automatically assume it would be tough to travel as a lesbian couple in India, and they wouldn’t be far wrong.
 But honestly, it’s no more challenging than being a solo female traveler or two female friends.
 You see, to be a lesbian in India is still very much a taboo.
 Probably even more so than being a gay male.
-The issue with female travel in India isn’t our sexuality; it’s our gender.
+The issue with female travel in India isn’t our orientation; it’s our gender.

 Nevertheless, we still regard India as one of the most exciting countries we’ve ever visited.
 Everything from the food and the people, to the culture and the sights, create one of the most unique travel experiences one can ever encounter.
 At the same time, it’s worth pointing out that it’s probably not a trip for everybody.
 Female and lesbian travel in India requires patience, tolerance, and one hell of an open mind.